-Your team at Northern Bank has been working around the clock, to help clients secure PPP loans.
+Your team at Northern Bank has been working around the clock, to help clients secure PPP loans and obtain forgiveness.
 As you can imagine, the demand for PPP loans has been extraordinary and we were able to fund more than 1,300 loans.
 The program has been challenging because the Small Business Administration (SBA) and U.S. Treasury continues to develop and refine the processes, and release or update guidance daily.

 What you need to know about the Paycheck Protection Program

 The Paycheck Protection Program (PPP), part of the new CARES stimulus package, is a federal loan program* aimed at helping small businesses who have been severely impacted by Coronavirus maintain their workforce.